scotws/TaliForth2/docs/manual.md

 #### Future planned commands

-There is no time frame for these additions.
+These are subject to available memory.
+There is also no time frame for these additions.

 <table>
 <colgroup>